dirtsimple/postmark/README.md

 Postmark expects to see non-empty markdown files with an `.md` extension and YAML front matter.
 If a file is named `index.md`, it will become the Wordpress page/post parent of any other files in that directory or any subdirectory that don't contain its own `index.md`.
 If not overridden in the YAML fields, the default slug of a post or page is its filename, minus the `.md` extension.
 If the filename is `index.md`, the name of the containing directory is used instead.

 When syncing any individual `.md` file, Postmark searches upward until a matching `index.md` file is found, or a "project root" directory is found.
-(A project root is any directory containing a `.git`, `.hg`, `.svn`, or `.postmark` subdirectory.)
+(A project root is any directory containing a `.git`, `.hg`, `.svn`, `_postmark`, or `.postmark` subdirectory.)
 The first such `index.md` found becomes the parent page or post of the current `.md` file.
 (And it is synced if it doesn't exist in the Wordpress database yet, searching recursively upward for more parents until every parent `index.md` exists and is made the parent of the corresponding child post or page.)

 Postmark input files do not need to be placed under your Wordpress directory or even accessible by your webserver.
 For security, they should not be *writable* by your webserver, and do not even need to be *readable* except by the user running `wp postmark` commands.
 You also do not have to place all your markdown files in a single tree: the `postmark sync` and `postmark tree` commands accept multiple file and directory names, respectively.